JsonTuning: Towards Generalizable, Robust, and Controllable Instruction Tuning: Experiments

 \subsection{Robustness Results}

 The robustness of instruction-tuned language models is of paramount importance for their successful deployment across a diverse range of tasks.
-In this section, we assess the model's resilience against varying prompts and unseen labels, which have been identified as challenging aspects for instruction-tuned models in prior research \cite{sanh2022multitask, sun2023evaluating, ye2023context}.
+In this section, we assess the model's resilience against varying prompts and unseen labels, which have been identified as challenging aspects for instruction-tuned models in prior research \citep{sanh2022multitask, sun2023evaluating, ye2023context}.

 To evaluate prompt robustness, we employ 10 distinct prompts for the MMLU benchmark, the NER task, and the NL2SQL task.
 Detailed information is in Appendix \ref{section:evaluation}.
 Figure \ref{fig:prompt} illustrates the performance of models trained with JsonTuning and TextTuning on these tasks when subjected to different prompts.
 Our findings reveal that Json-tuned models exhibit greater robustness compared to Text-tuned models, as evidenced by higher mean performance and reduced variance.
-This can be attributed to JsonTuning's ability to effectively differentiate between instructions and task elements, thereby minimizing ambiguity and enhancing robustness.

 In terms of label robustness, we substitute the MMLU label space with previously unseen label spaces.
 The original label space for MMLU is \texttt{\{(A), (B), (C), (D)\}}, with these option letters frequently encountered in the training dataset.
 We replace this label space with two alternatives: \texttt{\{(W), (X), (Y), (Z)\}} and \texttt{\{(\$), (€), (£), (¥)\}}, denoted by Unseen-1 and Unseen-2, respectively.
 These label spaces were not present during instruction tuning.
 As shown in Figure \ref{fig:label}, Json-tuned models consistently outperform Text-tuned models in all scenarios.
-This can be ascribed to JsonTuning's enhanced consistency for tasks with constrained label spaces and its diminished ambiguity, which facilitates easier understanding.
+These improvements can be attributed to JsonTuning's ability to effectively differentiate between instructions and task elements, thereby minimizing ambiguity and enhancing robustness.